ZachSaucier/Just-Read/README.md

 > **Note that this is a Premium-only feature.**

-In order to send the article content from Just Read to your Kindle, you must first [share it]().
-Then you can scroll to the bottom of the shared page and click the "Send to Kindle" button.
-This will then create a popup which you can follow to send the article to your Kindle.
+In order to send the article content from Just Read to your Kindle, you must first [install the free Send to Kindle extension](https://chrome.google.com/webstore/detail/send-to-kindle-for-google/cgdjpilhipecahhcilnafpblkieebhea).
+Then you can use it on any shared Just Read page (or any other web page).

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*